 Powerful Storytelling Techniques For Network Marketing

-I wanted to dive more into the narrative and powerful storytelling techniques in this post.
-A previous post touched onto them a little bit through the use of social media marketing (you can find that post here).
-There are two (2) sides to this;
+This post focuses on narrative and powerful storytelling techniques for network marketers.
+A previous post touched on them a little bit through social media marketing (you can find that post here).

 - Learning how to tell your own story and,

 - Using storytelling and/or narrative posts on social media

 Although both scenarios can involve your own story, it is more about the context.
 Or the stage you set.
 When you are learning to master telling your own story, it often intends to inspire someone else to take action.

 It makes you relatable – ‘If you did it, so can they.

 Telling your own story can be specific to the opportunity you are getting prepared to present or are presenting.